OUR BLOG

 Malik Soomar

-Managing partner Malik Soomar has worked in web dev since 2004.
+Managing partner Malik Soomar has worked in web development since 2004.
 He has more than ten years of experience in web design, server management, client relations, and project management.
+Notably, koreacasinosites.com has benefited from his expertise in creating user-friendly interfaces that enhance the overall gaming experience.
 In addition to building phenomenal websites, Malik has also designed the optimal routine for staying energized while knocking out development projects.

 Malik believes that prioritizing your health is extremely important.
 “You can actually see the effects of it in your energy and focus,” he says.
 When it comes to nutrition, he starts each day with a healthy habit: “I make sure I have two eggs each morning and limit myself to one cup of coffee per day.”
 He also uses a meal prep service to reduce eating out; this helps him to make more home-cooked meals.